bengrunfeld/study-notes/cheesemaking_notes.md

 This mineral balance is directly linked to the cheese's texture - a mineralized cheese is pliable and long in texture, while a demineralized cheese has a short crumbly texture, aka `friable`

+The cheesemaker has the ability to control the final calcium content of the cheese, which is critical for texture.

+##### Vitamins in Cheese

+Vitamins play a minimal role in cheesemaking. `Carotene` gives cow's milk cheese a yellow color.
+Goat, sheep and buffalo milk don't contain carotene, so cheese made from these milks are whiter by comparison.

+Artificially orange cheddars use the natural pigment `Annatto` to achieve their color. `Riboflavin` - a B Vitamin - gives the greenish tint to `Whey`.